AlgoMaster Logo

 Understanding the Problem

-We have an array that only contains 0's and 1's, and we need to find the longest streak of consecutive 1's.
-Think of it like counting the longest winning streak in a series of games where 1 means a win and 0 means a loss.
+We have an array that only contains 0's and 1's, and we need to find the longest run of consecutive 1's.
+It is like counting the longest winning streak in a series of games where 1 means a win and 0 means a loss.

-The key observation is simple: as we scan through the array, we maintain a running count of consecutive 1's.
-Every time we hit a 0, the streak breaks and we reset the count.
-At each step, we keep track of the maximum streak we've seen so far.
-That's really all there is to it.
-The challenge isn't finding a clever algorithm, it's implementing the straightforward one cleanly without off-by-one errors.
+As we scan through the array, we maintain a running count of consecutive 1's.
+Every time we reach a 0, the streak breaks and the count resets.
+At each step, we record the largest count seen so far.
+The difficulty here is not the algorithm but implementing the scan without off-by-one errors.

 Key Constraints: